Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 105. Searching for availability by room
+# 106. Searching for availablity for all rooms